gloriagoeun/relief-robot/README.md

 * `PriorityQueue` - A priority queue is a special queue data structure where each element is associated with a priority value, and the higher priority elements are served first

 ## Description
 You have graduated from Pomona, and you are now working as an engineer for a healthcare company.
 Your team has been assigned to create an automated transplant manager that will determine who will be prioritized for a liver transplant for a local hospital.
-The objective for your team is to automate this process and determine who’s lives will be saved based on a certain criteria that you will create.
+The objective for your team is to automate this process and determine whose lives will be saved based on a certain criteria that you will create.

 As an engineer, your job is to implement the manager and develop a new comparator that prioritizes some individuals over others based on their attributes.
 With only a limited number of available transplants, your decisions will be a matter of life or death for many of these individuals.
 Think critically about what attributes you want to consider and how much weight each of these attributes should hold.

-We provide you with the `Person` class and parts of the `TransplantManager`.
-You will need to implement the `Scenario`, `Engine`, and the rest of `TransplantManager`.
+We have provided you with the `Person` class and parts of the `TransplantManager`.
+You will need to implement the `Scenario`, `Engine`, and the rest of the `TransplantManager` class.
 Refer to the documentation below for more information on these classes.
-They are listed in the order you will need to implement for the TransplantManager program.
+They are listed in the order you will need to implement for the `TransplantManager` program.

 ## Before Moving Further
-While not situated in the context of organ transplants, similar questions have been explored through questions like the trolley problem and in the context of autonomous vehicles.
+While not situated in the context of organ transplants, similar questions have been explored through thought experiments like the trolley problem and in the context of autonomous vehicles.

 Briefly explore the [Moral Machine](http://moralmachine.mit.edu/), where you are tasked with choosing how the autonomous vehicle should move given the situation.
 <p align="center">